pagoda8/Walking-Buddy/README.md

+## Idea behind the app

+This app aims to improve the experience of walking and make it more enjoyable.
+It allows users to meet new people and discover new places.

 ## App's description

-This app makes walking more fun and allows to meet new people and explore new places 🚀

-- Users can upload photos of places and see photos uploaded by others
+- Users can upload photos of places and see photos uploaded by others.
-- Locations of the photos can be seen on a map
+- Locations of the photos can be seen on a map.
-- Users can discover other people's profiles by viewing the photos
+- Users can discover other people's profiles by viewing the photos.
-- Points are awarded by walking to a photo's location and collecting it
+- Points are awarded by walking to a photo's location and collecting it.
-- Users can add others to friends to have a chat or compete in challenges
+- Users can add others to friends to have a chat or compete in challenges.
-- Achievements can be gained for collecting photos and winning challenges
+- Achievements can be gained for collecting photos and winning challenges.
-- App recommends interesting places to visit nearby
+- App recommends interesting places to visit nearby.

 ## Tools used

 - Swift & UIKit
 - Sign in with Apple
-- CloudKit database
+- CloudKit
-- StreamChat API
+- StreamChat
 - OpenAI API
 - CoreLocation
 - MapKit
 - AVFoundation

 ## Screenshots